not-joosh/Pin-It/README.md

   - Completed landing page and customization.
   - Outlined the user interaction flow.

+## License

+This project is licensed under the [MIT License](LICENSE).

+Feel free to customize and adapt the code to meet your specific requirements.

 ---

 Pin It | © 2023, Josh Ratificar.
 All rights reserved.